glotzerlab/hoomd-rs/hoomd-mc/ARCHITECTURE.md

 The `hoomd_mc` crate implements Monte Carlo (MC) simulations for systems of interacting bodies.
-There are two main components to MC simulations: The Hamiltonian of the system and the trial moves that evolve the microstate.
+There are two main components to MC simulations: The energy of the system and the trial moves that evolve the microstate.

-## DeltaHamiltonian
+## DeltaEnergy

-The **Hamiltonian** of the system defines how the bodies interact.
-The `Hamiltonian` trait itself is more general and therefore lives in another crate (`hoomd_model`) so that it can be used by MD simulations or for offline analysis.
-What MC simulations need is a way to evaluate the change in the Hamiltonian between two states: the `DeltaHamiltonian`.
+The **Energy** of the system defines how the bodies interact.
+The `Energy` trait itself is more general and therefore lives in another crate (`hoomd_model`) so that it can be used by MD simulations or for offline analysis.
+What MC simulations need is a way to evaluate the change in the Energy between two

-There are many types of `DeltaHamiltonian` to facilitate efficient evaluation of different types of trial moves.
-The most general type is `DeltaHamiltonian` which defines a method that evaluates the delta-H between two microstates:
+states: the `DeltaEnergy`.

-`fn delta_hamiltonian(a: &Microstate, b: &Microstate) -> f64`.
+There are many types of `DeltaEnergy` to facilitate efficient evaluation of different types of trial moves.
+The most general type is `DeltaEnergy` which defines a method that evaluates the delta-H between two microstates: `fn delta_hamiltonian(a: &Microstate, b: &Microstate) -> f64`.
 This method will be called when the entire simulation box is scaled, for example.
 However, it requires a full O(N) computation which is inefficient when only one particle is moved.

-The second type is `DeltaHamiltonianOne` that can efficiently compute the change in energy when a single body is moved.
+The second type is `DeltaEnergyOne` that can efficiently compute the change in energy when a single body is moved.
 The function signature will look something like: `fn delta_hamiltonian_one(microstate: &Microstate, new_body:
 &Tagged<Body>) -> f64`.
 The `new_body` defines the properties and sites of the
 new body after the trial move and the method computes the change in energy from